MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/04-MiniLab_Create_ARM_templates_by_using_Visual_Studio_Code.md

 1. Select the file you saved in the previous section (**azuredeploy.json**).

-1. You'll see a confirmation box on the bottom right of the window
+1. The confirmation is displayed on the bottom right of the window
     * To confirm that your file has uploaded successfully, run the following command

         `ls`